noahehall/theBookOfNoah/linux/locations.md

  - apt-get default sources: /etc/apt/sources.list
   - this file may not survive a rebundle, dont edit it

+## linux
+  - cat /etc/lsb-release # see your linux distribution info
+  -
 ## services
   /etc/services - see which apps are listed as services /etc/systemd/system - apps configured to run at startup